christopher-besch/zipfs_law/README.md

 # zipfs_law
-create simple bar graph with every word and their frequency
+create simple bar graph with every word and their amount of occurrences

 run main.py with the location of the utf-8 text file with the text as the second input after returning an empty text.